 Water management is the collection, storage, recycling, treatment and controlled release of water in a safe and compliant manner.
-The DDMI Water Management Plan (DDMI 2017) discusses the water collection system constructed around East Island.
-Through a system of sumps, all-weather seepage pump-back systems, piping, storage ponds and reservoirs, DDMI collects runoff water and groundwater seepage which can be used in the Processing Plant or is treated in the North Inlet Water Treatment Plant (NIWTP) before being released to Lac de Gras.
+The DDMI Water Management Plan (DDMI 2020) discusses the Drainage and Collection Control System constructed around East Island.
+Through a system of sumps, all-weather water interception and pump-back systems, piping, storage ponds and reservoirs, DDMI collects runoff water and groundwater seepage which can be used in the Processing Plant or is treated in the North Inlet Water Treatment Plant (NIWTP) before being released to Lac de Gras.